zio/zio/docs/datatypes/contextual/services/console.md

 }
 ```

 Note again, every line of our `program` are descriptions, not statements.
-As we can see the type of our `program` is `ZIO[Any, IOException, Unit]`, it means to run `program` we need the `Console` service as an environment, it may fail due to failure of `readLine` and it will produce `Unit` value.
+As we can see the type of our `program` is `ZIO[Any, IOException, Unit]`, it means to run `program` we do not need any environment, it may fail due to failure of `readLine` and it will produce `Unit` value.